renesas/ble-sdk6-examples/connectivity/ble-Midi/Readme.md

 - The DA145xxDEVKT-P PRO-Motherboard with jumper setting for SPI flash programming.
 The user manuals for the development kits can be found [Here](https://www.renesas.com/us/en/products/wireless-connectivity/bluetooth-low-energy/da14531-00fxdevkt-p-smartbond-tiny-da14531-bluetooth-low-energy-51-system-chip-development-kit-pro) for the DA145xxDEVKT-P PRO-Motherboard.

 - For the DA14531 getting started guide you can refer to [UM-B-117](https://lpccs-docs.renesas.com/UM-B-117-DA14531-Getting-Started-With-The-Pro-Development-Kit/index.html)

-- For the DA14535 getting started guide you can refer to this [UM-B-165](https://lpccs-docs.renesas.com/DA14535/UM-B-165-DA14531-Getting-Started-With-The-Pro-Development-Kit/index.html#device-family-getting-started-with-the-pro-development-kits)
+- For the DA14535 getting started guide you can refer to this [UM-B-165](https://lpccs-docs.renesas.com/DA14535/UM-B-165-DA14531-Getting-Started-With-The-Pro-Development-Kit/index.html#device-family-getting-started-with-the-pro-development-kits).
 - For the DA14531 Module getting started guide you can refer to this [UM-B-139](https://lpccs-docs.renesas.com/UM-B-139-Getting-Started-with-DA14531-TINY-Module/index.html)
 - For the DA14585/586 getting started guide you can refer to this [UM-B-049](https://lpccs-docs.renesas.com/da14585_getting_started/index.html).
+- For the DA14533 getting started guide you can refer to this [R19US0026EE0100](https://lpccs-docs.renesas.com/da14533_getting_started_guide/index.html)

 The example is running from SRAM.
 To run the program from flash please visit section 3.1 of the [UM-B-083 SmartSnippets Toolbox User Manual](https://lpccs-docs.renesas.com/UM-B-083/index.html)